Dialog Box

 Meghan sees joining the Board of Ovarian Cancer Australia as a chance to give back to an organisation that provided so much support and ensured she didn’t battle ovarian cancer alone.
 Her ambition is to bring her commercial business expertise with a consumer’s insight and to assist Ovarian Cancer Australia to achieve its bold 2025 vision to reduce the incidence and improve the survival rates of ovarian cancer.

-NED and Professor of Practice, Juliet Bourke
+Director: Professor Juliet Bourke

 Juliet Bourke is a Non Executive Director and Professor of Practice in the UNSW School of Management and Governance in the Business School.
 Chair of the AICD 30% Club Education Working Group, and a board member on the Global Institute for Women’s Leadership King’s College London (established and chaired by former Prime Minister Julia Gillard AC), and qChange (a US based tech-start up).